StoqMA meets distribution testing: Introduction

 \subsection{Paper organization}

-\Cref{sec:prelim} introduces useful terminologies and notations. \Cref{sec:eStoqMA} proves that easy-witness $\StoqMA$ is contained in $\MA$, which indicates a simplified proof of $\StoqMA_1 \subseteq \MA$, together with remarks on the limitations of classical-witness $\StoqMA$. \Cref{sec:reversible-circuit} presents a new $\StoqMA$-complete problem named reversible circuit distinguishability, and the complexity of this problem's exact variant, which infers $\StoqMA$ with perfect soundness is in $\NP$.
-Employed with this new $\StoqMA$-complete problem, \Cref{sec:AND-repetition-of-StoqMA} provides error reduction of $\StoqMA$ regarding soundness error.
+\Cref{sec:prelim} introduces useful terminologies and notations. \Cref{sec:eStoqMA} proves that $\eStoqMA$ is contained in $\MA$, which indicates an arguably simplified proof of $\StoqMA_1 \subseteq \MA$, together with remarks on $\cStoqMA$. \Cref{sec:reversible-circuit} presents a new $\StoqMA$-complete problem named reversible circuit distinguishability, and the complexity of this problem's exact variant, which infers $\StoqMA$ with perfect soundness is in $\NP$. \Cref{sec:AND-repetition-of-StoqMA} provides soundness error reduction for $\StoqMA$.